ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-grouping/index.md

     // what store type to use. if missing, then defaults to grid option 'serverSideStoreType' storeType?: ServerSideStoreType;

     // For Partial Store only.
-How many blocks to keep in cach.
+How many blocks to keep in cache.
     // If missing, defaults to grid options 'maxBlocksInCache' maxBlocksInCache?: number;